Updated Dec. 29, 2020

 Jira Products Comparison: Core, Software, and Service Management

 While these three products are independent, they can be used individually or partnered together.
-Despite the name, Jira Core does NOT mean it provides a baseline the other two products.
-Rather, it reflects the fact that its business project functionality is at the core of what Jira does and is present in the Software and Service Desk versions as well.
-So, if you want just Jira Software, you can without feeling the need to add other products on.
+Despite the name, Jira Core does NOT mean it provides a baseline for the other two products.
+Rather, it reflects the fact that its business project functionality is at the core of what Jira does and is present in the Software and Service Management versions as well.
+So, if you want just Jira Software, you can without feeling the need to add other products.

 |PRODUCT||TARGET USES||KEY FEATURES|